auth0-blog/polymer-with-auth0/README.md

 	domain="[YOUR_DOMAIN].auth0.com"
 	redirect-url="http://localhost:8080"></auth0-login>
 ```

+## Serve

-6. Serve the Polymer project from the project folder: `polymer serve` (can be accessed in browser at [http://localhost:8080](http://localhost:8080), or add the `--open` flag to auto-launch in your default browser)
+Serve the Polymer project from the project folder: `polymer serve` (can be accessed in browser at [http://localhost:8080](http://localhost:8080), or add the `--open` flag to auto-launch in your default browser)